By Anneliese Delgado

-So when the latest results of our quarterly Subscription Commerce Conversion Index hit our inboxes, it felt like the holidays came early for our clan of subscription nerds.
+So when the November 2021 results of our quarterly Subscription Commerce Conversion Index hit our inboxes, it felt like the holidays came early for our clan of subscription nerds.

 This 38-page index, a collaboration with PYMNTS.com, reveals consumer buying habits, subscription features customers expect and how merchants can build brand loyalty.
 Before unpacking the newest findings, let’s take a quick look back at how subscriber behaviors evolved throughout 2021 because of the pandemic.